apache/spark/TESTING.rst

         --zone="${GCP_ZONE}" \
         --format='value(networkInterfaces[].accessConfigs[0].natIP.notnull().list())'

-4. The SSH Deamon's default configuration does not allow traffic forwarding to public addresses.
+4. The SSH Daemon's default configuration does not allow traffic forwarding to public addresses.
    To change it, modify the ``GatewayPorts`` options in the ``/etc/ssh/sshd_config`` file to ``Yes`` and restart the SSH daemon.